-• Due to ARTEMIS-4559 folks embedding the broker and also depending on the artemis-quorum-ri and/or artemis-quorum-api modules and/or using org.apache.activemq.artemis.core.config.ha.DistributedPrimitiveManagerConfiguration will need to use artemis-lockmanager-ri, artemis-lockmanager-api, and org.apache.activemq.artemis.core.config.ha.DistributedLockManagerConfiguration respectively.
+• Due to ARTEMIS-4559 folks embedding the broker and also depending on the artemis-quorum-ri artemis-quorum-api and/or modules and/or using org.apache.activemq.artemis.core.config.ha.DistributedPrimitiveManagerConfiguration will artemis-lockmanager-ri, use artemis-lockmanager-api, and need to org.apache.activemq.artemis.core.config.ha.DistributedLockManagerConfiguration respectively.
 Previously these were marked as "experimental" in the documentation and were changed strictly in name to clarify their use conceptually.
 Furthermore, the documentation around high availability and network isolation (i.e. split brain) was refactored significantly to be more clear and comprehensive.